cosmic-fi/Ori-Launcher/README.md

-# Ori Launcher
+# Ori Launcher <a id="ori-launcher"></a>

-Ori Launcher is a modern, cross‑platform Minecraft launcher built with Svelte, Electron, and Vite.
-It focuses on speed, a clean user experience, and practical features such as multi‑account support, instance management, and localization.
+Ori Launcher is a modern, cross-platform Minecraft launcher built with Svelte, Electron, and Vite.
+It focuses on speed, a clean user experience, and practical features such as multi-account support, instance management, and localization.
 The project is fully open source and welcomes community contributions.

 ---

-## Table of Contents
+## Table of Contents <a id="table-of-contents"></a>
 - [Features](#features)
 - [Tech Stack](#tech-stack)
 - [Screenshots](#screenshots)